crankycrank/DimerForces/README.md

 ```
 docker build . -t DimerForces
 ```
-The build is based on `debian:bullseye`
+The build is based on `debian:trixie`

 ### Compilation:
 ```